 Children’s ministry integrates four essential ingredients.

 The four ingredients are: reaching children with the Gospel of the kingdom, rescuing children from the world, rooting children in God’s Story, and releasing children to be kingdom ambassadors in the world (cf. 4/14 Movement).
-Taken together, reaching and rescuing is evangelism (the front end of children’s ministry), and rooting and releasing is disciple-making (the back end of children’s ministry).
 The four ingredients are substantive and interconnected.
+Reaching and rescuing is evangelism (the front end of children’s ministry), and rooting and releasing is disciple-making (the back end of children’s ministry).

 Children’s ministry is a process.